ethereum/py-evm/docs/api/eth/tools/api.tools.fixtures.rst

     support only a single expectation with no specified network and no transaction (here, its role is played by :func:`~eth.tools.fixtures.fillers.execution`).

-    * ``post_state`` is a list of state definition in the same form as expected by `pre_state`.
+    * ``post_state`` is a list of state definition in the same form as expected by :func:`~eth.tools.fixtures.fillers.pre_state`.
 State items that are not set explicitly default to their pre state.

     * ``networks`` defines the forks under which the expectation is applicable.
 It should be a sublist of the following identifiers (also available in `ALL_FORKS`):